gtsteffaniak/filebrowser/README.md

      - Real-time search results as you type
      - Search supports file/folder sizes and many file type filters.
      - Enhanced interactive results that show file/folder sizes.
+  2. ✅ Multiple sources support
-  2. ✅ Revamped UI
+  3. ✅ Revamped UI
      - Additional compact view mode as well as refreshed view mode styles.
      - Many graphical and user experience improvements.
      - right-click context menu
-  3. ✅ Revamped and simplified configuration via `config.yaml` config file.
+  4. ✅ Revamped and simplified configuration via `config.yaml` config file.
-  4. ✅ Better listing browsing
+  5. ✅ Better listing browsing
      - Instantly Switches view modes and sort order without reloading data.
      - Folder sizes are displayed
      - Navigating remembers the scroll position, navigating back keeps the last scroll position.
-  5. ✅ Developer API support
+  6. ✅ Developer API support
      - Ability to create long-live API Tokens.
      - Helpful Swagger page available at `/swagger` endpoint.

 Notable features that this fork *does not* have (removed):

- - ❌ jobs/runners are not supported yet (planned).
+ - ❌ jobs are not supported yet (planned).
- - ❌ per-user rules are not supported yet (planned).
+ - ❌ rules are not supported yet (planned).
  - ❌ shell commands are completely removed and will not be returned.

 ## About

-This repository is a fork of the original [filebrowser](https://github.com/filebrowser/filebrowser) with a collection of changes that make this program work better in terms of aesthetics and performance.
-Improved search, simplified UI (without removing features) and more secure and up-to-date build are just a few examples.

 FileBrowser Quantum differs significantly from the original.
 There are hundreds of thousands of lines changed and they are generally